davidalber/geneagrapher/README.md

 generate the graph visualization you will need another tool (e.g., [Graphviz](https://www.graphviz.org/)).

-If you want a way to build a math genealogy more easily, you may want to look at the [Geneagrapher notebook](https://observablehq.com/@davidalber/geneagrapher).
+If you want to build a math genealogy more easily, you may want to look at the [Geneagrapher notebook](https://observablehq.com/@davidalber/geneagrapher).
 That Observable notebook can create geneagraphs in your browser.